cybertraining-dsc/reu2022/project/fastapi.md

 ![](images/learning.png) **Learning Objectives**

-* Leran how to use fastAPI
+* Learn how to use fastAPI

 ---